mihail911/question-answering-with-streamlit/error.md

 ```
 ![error](resources/error.png)

+This error occurs when using streamlit caching.

-I know this is not a very good way to report bugs ;)
+I know this is not a very good way to report bugs :( Should have created an issue instead.